UnrealMultiple/TShockPlugin/PersonalPermission/README.en.md

-# Personalpermission player alone permissions
+# PersonalPermission player's individual permissions

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Meggy, Liver Emperor Xien updated 1449
+- Author: Megghy, Gan Di Xi En Update 1449
 - - 出处: [github](https://github.com/Megghy/PersonalPermission)
-- To give players a separate authority instead of adding to the user group where it is located.
+- To give the player a separate right instead of adding it to the user group.
-- For developers: <TSPlayer>.
-Getdata <Group> (Getdata <Group> (Getdata <Group> ("PersonalPermission"); Get a user group object that contains independent permissions, and directly call.
-Haspermission will automatically judge the permissions.
+- For developers, you can use < TS Player >. getdata < group > ("PersonalPermission"); To get a user group object with independent permissions, and calling.
+HasPermission directly will automatically determine permissions.

 ## Update log